MPX0222/MPX0222.github.io/_pages/about.md

 Currently, I am researching in Large Language Models(LLMs), Multi-Agents System and Text-to-SQL.
 And I tring my best to get the chance of HKUSTGZ P.hD program.

-Here comes my CV File if you want to know more, or you can go to the cv page for de [CV](images/AwesomeCV2024_Peixian_MA.pdf)
+Here comes my CV File if you want to know more, or you can go to the cv page for details:
+[CV](images/AwesomeCV2024_Peixian_MA.pdf)

 📟 News